genbratton/html_to_wordpress_theme/README.md

 * Experience with HTML and CSS.
 * Basic knowledge of WordPress.
 * Basic knowledge of PHP tags used in WordPress.
-* Basic knowledge of the Appearance menu's Theme Editor in the WordPress administration area.
+* Basic knowledge of the Theme Editor in WordPress.

 ## Readiness Questions

 * Do you know how to structure a basic HTML document?
 * Do you know how to write basic CSS?
 * Do you want to learn more about how PHP works in themes?
-* Do you want to design minimalist WordPress themes?
+* Do you want to design starter WordPress themes?

 ## Slides